 Within the financial services industry, there have been a number of highly publicized cases involving fraud or other misconduct by employees in recent years, and Canaccord Genuity Group runs the risk that employee misconduct could occur.
 Misconduct by employees could include binding Canaccord Genuity Group to transactions that exceed authorized limits or present unacceptable risks, or hiding from Canaccord Genuity Group unauthorized or unsuccessful activities, which may result in unknown and unmanaged risks or losses.
 Employee misconduct could also involve the improper use of confidential information, which could result in regulatory sanctions and serious reputational harm.
+Finally, employees may misappropriate Canaccord Genuity Group's proprietary intellectual property for their own personal gain.
 It is not always possible to deter employee misconduct and the precautions Canaccord Genuity Group takes to prevent and detect this activity may not be effective in all cases.